bibymaths/phoskintime/kinopt/README.md

-# abopt: A Comprehensive Optimization Framework for PhosKinTime
+# kinopt: A Comprehensive Optimization Framework for PhosKinTime

-**abopt** is a modular framework designed for the analysis and optimization of gene–phosphorylation time-series data.
+**kinopt** is a modular framework designed for the analysis and optimization of gene–phosphorylation time-series data.
 It integrates several specialized submodules that cater to different optimization strategies and post-processing analyses.
-Whether you need a global evolutionary approach, a local constrained optimization, or a Julia-based Powell optimization routine, **abopt** offers the tools to process your experimental data and generate in-depth reports on model performance.
+Whether you need a global evolutionary approach, a local constrained optimization, or a Julia-based Powell optimization routine, **kinopt** offers the tools to process your experimental data and generate in-depth reports on model performance.

 ---

 ## Directory Structure

 ```
-abopt/
+kinopt/
 ├── data
 │   ├── input1.csv             # Primary input data file with gene-phosphorylation data.
 │   └── input2.csv             # Interaction data file containing kinase information.